ancasag/ensembleObjectDetection/README.md

 ## Results obtained

+Here we can see the results of a test where we see that by applying these methods we get better results.
 |                |   No   |      TTA Colour   |||      TTA position |||       TTA All     |||

 |                |  TTA   | Aff. | Cons. | Una. | Aff. | Cons. | Una. | Aff. | Cons. | Una. |